juanpc2018/PowerMac-G5-Links/README.md

 https://voidlinux-ppc.org/ Not https://voidlinux.org/ </br>
 https://repo.voidlinux-ppc.org/live/current/ </br>
 Hardware support </br>

-Most distributions now support only 64-bit little endian hardware.
-Void-ppc aims to change this and work on a wide variety of hardware.
+Most Linux distributions for PPC support only 64-bit little.endian (LE) hardware. </br>
+Void-ppc aims to change that to work on a wide variety of hardware. </br>
-The little endian builds require POWER8 or newer, but the big endian flavor starts with 970/G5 (64-bit, AltiVec is required), while the 32-bit builds are completely generic. </br>
+The little.endian (LE) builds require POWER8 or newer, but the big.endian (BE) starts with 970/G5 (64-bit, AltiVec is required), </br>
+Void-PPC 32-bit builds are completely generic. </br>
-C library support </br>
+C library support: </br>
-The big endian variants are provided with glibc.
-Little endian versions come in both glibc and musl flavors. </br>
+Big.Endian (BE) variants are provided with glibc. </br>
+little.endian (LE) versions come in both glibc and musl. </br>
-Void-ppc uses a variant of the modern ELFv2 ABI (loosened not to impose the POWER8/VSX requirements of the specification) on 64-bit glibc, as the only distribution known to do so. </br>
+Void-ppc uses a variant of the modern ELFv2 ABI (loosened not to impose the POWER8/VSX requirements) on 64-bit glibc, as the only distribution known to do so. </br>
 ppc64le requirements: </br>
-POWER8 CPU or equivalent (POWER ISA 2.07, with little endian AltiVec/VSX support; notably e6500 is not supported) </br>
+POWER8 CPU or equivalent (POWER ISA 2.07, with little.endian (LE) AltiVec/VSX support; e6500 is not supported) </br>
-Currently OpenFirmware (SLOF) and OpenPOWER based systems are tested </br>
+OpenFirmware (SLOF) and OpenPOWER based systems are tested </br>
-ppc64 requirements: </br>
+ppc64 requirements: "should be called ppc64BE" </br>
-PowerPC 970/G5 CPU or equivalent (AltiVec required; 970/G5, Cell, POWER6/7/8/9, e6500 will work, while e5500 and POWER4/POWER5 will not) </br>
+PowerPC 970/G5 CPU or equivalent (AltiVec required) 970/G5, Cell, POWER6/7/8/9, e6500 work. </br>
+e5500, POWER4/POWER5 will not work. </br>
 Currently OpenFirmware (SLOF, Apple) and OpenPOWER based systems are tested. </br>
 ppc generic requirements: </br>
 PowerPC CPU </br>